jnorthrup/deeptraffic/README.md

 re-uptake curve
 ===
-curious but not surprising, this works, but not out of the box.  there seems to exist a short fitting cost for creating a new network aand bridging the old one.
+curious but not surprising, this works, but not out of the box.  there seems to exist a short fitting cost for creating a new layer and bridging the old one.

 the re-uptake curve looks a little bit like this, and takes about 1-2 minutes on my laptop training.